MicrosoftDocs/intellicode/docs/overview.md

 ---
 # Overview of IntelliCode

-Visual Studio IntelliCode enhances software development using artificial intelligence.
-IntelliCode delivers [context-aware code completions](#context-aware-code-completions) and guides developers to adhere to the [patterns and styles of their team](code-style-inference.md).
+Visual Studio IntelliCode enhances software development using artificial intelligence, for instance by delivering [context-aware code completions](#context-aware-code-completions).
 IntelliCode is available through the main installer in [Visual Studio](intellicode-visual-studio.md) and as an extension for [Visual Studio Code](intellicode-visual-studio-code.md).

 For more information and to sign up for news and updates, see [Visual Studio IntelliCode](https://visualstudio.microsoft.com/services/intellicode/).